-Verapamil hydrochloride affects the AV and SA nodes and rarely may produce second-or third-degree AV block, bradycardia, and, in extreme cases, asystole.
+Verapamil hydrochloride affects the AV and SA nodes and rarely may produce secondor third-degree AV block, bradycardia, and, in extreme cases, asystole.
 This is more likely to occur in patients with a sick sinus syndrome (SA nodal disease), which is more common in older patients.

 Asystole in patients other than those with sick sinus syndrome is usually of short duration (few seconds or less), with spontaneous return to AV nodal or normal sinus rhythm.
-If this does not occur promptly, appropriate treatment should be initiated immediately (see section 4.8).
+If this does not occur promptly, appropriate treatment should be initiated immediately.
+See Undesirable Effects Section.